ArchipelagoMW/Archipelago/worlds/psychonauts/docs/en_Psychonauts.md

 - Memory Vaults now provide additional arrowheads and Rank Ups on opening.
 - In Gloria’s Theater, the Megaphone item is no longer given to the player after giving the Knight of Joy script to Gloria, and is instead part of the collectibles pool.
 The scripts themselves are left untouched.
-- New Randomizer Only Locations:
+- New randomizer exclusive locations:
-    - Basic Braining, End of Obstacle Course Platform (Two)
+    - Basic Braining: End of Obstacle Course Platform (Two)
-    - Milla’s Dance Party, Ending Room with Milla (One)
+    - Milla’s Dance Party: Ending Room with Milla (One)
-    - Lungfishopolis, Before the Kochamara Boss (Two)
+    - Lungfishopolis: Before the Kochamara Boss (Two)
-    - Gloria’s Theater, Inside Gloria’s Room (One)
+    - Gloria’s Theater: Inside Gloria’s Room (One)
-    - Waterloo World, Reward for Helping the Carpenter, Knight, and each of the Three Villagers Respectively (Five)
+    - Waterloo World: Reward for Helping the Carpenter, Knight, and each of the Three Villagers Respectively (Five)
-    - Black Velvetopia, Reward for Defeating Each Wrestler (Four)
+    - Black Velvetopia: Reward for Defeating Each Wrestler (Four)
 - Upon completing a level, Raz is returned to the Collective Unconscious instead of the vanilla game location.
   Additionally, an item will spawn outside the mental door as a reward.

 <h2 style="text-transform:none";>Where is the options page</h2>

-The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-options) contains all the options you need to configure and export a config (YAML) file.

 <h2 style="text-transform:none";>What is randomized in this game?</h2>